Accredited Online Mediation and Arbitration Training

 Mediators facilitate negotiation between parties but do not impose decisions.
 They focus on helping parties reach a mutually acceptable agreement.
 This certificate teaches you how to address the root cause of conflicts and settle disputes in a wide range of settings.

-Accreditation: The Mediation and Dispute Resolution certificate is accredited by the ADR Institute of Canada (ADRIC) and the ADR Institute of Ontario (ADRIO).
+Accreditation: The Mediation and Dispute Resolution certificate is accredited by the ADR Institute of Canada (ADRIC) and the ADR Institute of Ontario (ADRIO), and recognized by Mediate BC.

 Length: 12 weeks